Internet Explorer 8 Checkbox Issues

 Here I detail some of the issues with checkboxes in IE8

-I think Internet Explorer 8 has improved upon Internet Explorer 7 in pretty much every way, everything just seems to run smoother on it and it supports things that Internet Explorer 7 wasn’t great at.
+I think Internet Explorer 8 has improved upon Internet Explorer 7 in pretty much every way, everything runs smoother on it and it supports things that Internet Explorer 7 wasn’t great at.
 It also helped to renew the importance of getting rid of Internet Explorer 6 and perhaps helped to drive a nail into the Internet Explorer 6 coffin.

 I have to admit this is something I normally wouldn’t be that worried about, I mean the scaling works grand in pretty much every other browser, and what users really scale sites anyway?